 The best foods to meet your cat’s nutritional needs come from a high protein diet packed with meat and animal fats like chicken fat, turkey liver, and duck.

-Cats don’t need garbanzo beans, lentils, or pea protein to eat a nutritionally complete and balanced diet.
+Cats don’t need the garbanzo beans, lentils, or pea protein found in many dry cat foods to eat a nutritionally complete and balanced diet.

-Kibble is also bad for cats because of its nonexistent moisture content.
+Kibble’s biggest negative is its nonexistent moisture content.

 Most cats, whose ancestors dwelled in environments with limited access to water, have a low thirst drive.